apache/airflow/docs/apache-airflow/administration-and-deployment/dag-serialization.rst

     compress_serialized_dags = False

-*   ``min_serialized_dag_update_interval``: This flag sets the minimum interval (in seconds) after which the serialized DAGs in the DB should be updated.
+*   ``min_serialized_dag_update_interval``: This flag sets the minimum interval (in seconds) after which the serialized Dags in the DB should be updated.
 This helps in reducing database write rate.
 *   ``min_serialized_dag_fetch_interval``: This option controls how often the Serialized DAG will be re-fetched from the DB when it is already loaded in the DagBag in the Webserver.
 Setting this higher will reduce load on the DB, but at the expense of displaying a possibly stale cached version of the DAG.
 *   ``max_num_rendered_ti_fields_per_task``: This option controls the maximum number of Rendered Task Instance Fields (Template Fields) per task to store in the Database.
 *   ``compress_serialized_dags``: This option controls whether to compress the Serialized DAG to the Database.
-    It is useful when there are very large DAGs in your cluster.
+    It is useful when there are very large Dags in your cluster.
 When ``True``, this will disable the DAG dependencies view.

 If you are updating Airflow from <1.10.7, please do not forget to run ``airflow db migrate``.